UW Medicine Compliance

 The following requirements for specific categories must be met and the processes followed in order to obtain access.

-- OHCA members: UW Medicine provides individuals from organizations that have entered into an OHCA with UW Medicine with access to UW Medicine information systems containing PHI for the purposes of joint treatment, payment and healthcare operations activities, or IRB-reviewed/approved research.
-Each individual shall follow his or her own entity-specific process in regards to access authorization and confidentiality agreements.
+- OHCA members: UW Medicine provides individuals from organizations that have entered into an OHCA with UW Medicine with access to UW Medicine information systems containing PHI for the purposes of joint treatment, payment and healthcare operations activities.
+Research does not constitute joint treatment, payment, or healthcare operations activities, and non-UW Medicine workforce members must request access to UW Medicine information systems containing PHI for research purposes to the applicable Enterprise Records and Health Information (ERHI)/Health Information Management (HIM) Director or designated official.
+Each individual shall follow his or her own entity-specific process in regards to access authorization and confidentiality agreement.

 - Business Associates: The UW Medicine leader (for purposes of this policy, defined as manager or higher) that oversees the work of the business associate must assure that a Business Associate Agreement has been executed and must authorize the access to information systems containing PHI.
 Each individual must sign the 102.F3 Non-UW Medicine Workforce Member PCISA before access is granted.
 (The completed form is retained by the non-UW Medicine access coordinator.)